 The Texas Chainsaw Massacre was meant as a comedy; just take a moment to process that.
 After the release of The Texas Chainsaw Massacre 2 more than a decade later, a madcap homage to the wild excesses of 80s horror, director Tobe Hooper was adamant that a similar undercurrent of humour existed in his original slice of slasher exploitation, something that was lost on audiences and critics alike.
 Hooper would even limit the gore in an attempt to qualify the film for a PG rating.
 Imagine taking your kid to see The Texas Chainsaw Massacre in 1974!
 The mind boggles.

-Looking back, the comedy element in The Texas Chainsaw Massacre 2, despite its ludicrous, amped-up violence, and more likely because of it, is glaringly obvious.
-As difficult as it can be to register beneath the deluge of horror, there’s a subtler humour to be found in The Texas Chainsaw Massacre too, its deranged familial aspect reminiscent of Alfred Hitchcock at his drollest.
+The comedy element in The Texas Chainsaw Massacre 2, despite its ludicrous, amped-up violence, and more likely because of it, is glaringly obvious.
+As difficult as it can be to register beneath the deluge of horror, there’s a subtler humour to be found in The Texas Chainsaw Massacre, its deranged familial aspect reminiscent of Alfred Hitchcock at his drollest.
 It’s not often you see a family of cannibals sitting down to dinner with a screaming victim as their guest of honour, a somewhat reluctant guest who is also their pre-cooked, ready to be split and drained main course.
-The way our patchwork band of killers approach the whole ordeal, quarrelling like petulant children amid the chaos, it’s all so manic and hysterical, but the hysterics wind-up being of an entirely different variety.
+The way our patchwork band of killers approach the whole ordeal, quarrelling like petulant children amid the chaos, it’s all so manic and hysterical.
 It’s like laughter just to keep from crying.
 “I spent a lot of time on all the subtext and behaviour,” Hooper would explain.
 “There is this kind of, I don’t know, Thanksgiving-dinner-in-Texas-with-a-big-family feeling about it ― where if you back away far enough from it you’ll see a family fighting and it will become funny because it’s based in truth.”

 Perhaps the most notable and controversial tonal shift occurred in the horror genre.
 Following the emergence of the increasingly graphic giallo during the 1960s, the dying embers of the flamboyant Hammer Horror era would give way to a frenzied deluge of grindhouse and exploitation flicks that focused more on human behaviour and the horrors therein.
 Even big studio movies such as Don’t Look Now, The Omen and The Exorcist dealt with the corruption of real people, presenting us with supernatural concepts that were much more relatable and grounded in reality.
 Victims were no longer confined to the faraway gothic castle, stumbling across misty moors as a classic monster gave chase.
 Now the pursuer was your next door neighbour, the monster someone you’d known your entire life.